 - Choose the best tomatoes: Choose ripe, juicy tomatoes.
 Heirloom varieties or those from your local farmers market are always a good bet, but any ripe, juicy tomato will work.

-- English Cucumbers: I love using English cucumbers for this salad because they’re naturally sweeter, have thinner skin (so no peeling needed!), and contain fewer seeds.
+- English Cucumbers: I like using English cucumbers for this salad because they’re naturally sweeter, have thinner skin (so no peeling needed!), and contain fewer seeds.

 - Salt the cucumbers: A quick sprinkle of salt draws out excess moisture, so they stay crisp.
 Just let them sit while you prep the rest of the salad (like 10–15 minutes), then pat them dry before tossing them in.